phupro353/a/readme.md

 - Deployment to Repl.it or Heroku!
 Still works with Glitch!

 # Webservers
-The client is able to be hosted as either a Node.js Express, PHP or Python Flask webserver.
+The client is able to be hosted as either a Node.js Express, PHP, Go HTTP or Python Flask webserver.
 Details below!
 Examples are linked as well.

 - NodeJS Express server:
    ``node index.js``